-Ideally go on a beach walk to find granite.
-Students will have seen it frequently, but have not taken notice.
-Students can sort granite from other rocks by its speckled appearance.
+Go on a beach walk to find granite, or bring it into the classroom.
+Students will have seen it frequently, but likely not have taken notice.

-Find the different minerals in the black granite:
+More information on the minerals in granite:

 (Optional: show other rocks where the minerals are distinguishable).

-Optional: discussion on how the black granite was made.
+Discuss how the black granite was made.

-It is so hot in there that the rocks have melted and all the minerals are liquid (show picture of a cross section of the earth).
+The black granite we are holding was once deep inside the earth.
+It is so hot in there that the rocks have melted (called magma) and all the minerals are liquid (show picture of a cross section of the earth).
 Imagine how hot it needs to be to melt rocks!
-As the minerals move away from the centre they cool down, and this granite was made when mica, feldspar and quartz grow their individual crystals.
+As magma slowly moves towards the surface again it cools down, and this granite was made when mica, feldspar and quartz organized into their individual crystals as they cooled.